Remote Desktop stops working after installing Windows 10 20H2

 Step 1.
-Press Windows + R simultaneously, input “services.msc” and hit Enter.
+Press Windows + R simultaneously, input services.msc and hit Enter.

 Step 2.
-Find out Remote Desktop Services in the listed items, right-click it and choose “Properties”.
+Find out Remote Desktop Services in the listed items, right-click it and choose Properties.

 Step 3.
 In this window, you can check the status of Remote Desktop Services.

-Solution 4.
+Solution 6.
 Add a new key in Registry Editor

-To solve RDP can’t work issue, you can adjust settings about Remote Desktop in Registry Editor.
+If Remote Desktop still isn't working, you can adjust settings about Remote Desktop in Registry Editor.

-Note: Since Windows Registry holds all the configuration of your Windows PC, it’s advised to back up registry value before adjusting.
+Note: Since Windows Registry holds all the configuration of your Windows PC, it’s advised to back up the registry value before adjusting.